pymeasure/leco-protocol/control_protocol.md

 ##### Initial connection

 After connecting to a Coordinator (`Co1`), a Component (`CA`) shall send a SIGNIN message indicating its Component Name.
-The Coordinator shall respond with an ACKNOWLEDGE, giving the Namespace and other relevant information, or with an ERROR, if the Component Name is already taken.
+The Coordinator shall indicate success/acceptance with an ACKNOWLEDGE response, giving the Namespace and other relevant information, or reply with an ERROR, e.g. if the Component Name is already taken.
+In that case, the Coordinator may indicate a suitable still available variation on the indicated Component Name.
+The Component may retry SIGNIN with a different chosen name.

-After that successful handshake, the Coordinator shall store the connection identity and corresponding Component Name in its local {ref}`directory`.
+After a successful handshake, the Coordinator shall store the (zmq) connection identity and corresponding Component Name in its local {ref}`directory`.
-It shall also publish to the other Coordinators in the network that this Component signed in, see {ref}`Coordinator coordination<coordinator-coordination>`.
+It shall also notify the other Coordinators in the network that this Component signed in, see {ref}`Coordinator coordination<coordinator-coordination>`.
 Similarly, the Component shall store the Namespace and use it from this moment to generate its full name.

 If a Component does send a message to someone without having signed in, the Coordinator shall refuse message handling and return an error.